Data Usage & Billing Calculations

 Calculating Data Charges

-After determining billable data usage, Soracom charges customers for data based on the plan of their SIM card, whether that SIM card is Pay-As-You-Go or bundled, and the country in which the data usage occurred.
+After determining billable data usage, Soracom calculates data charges based on the SIM card's plan (Pay-As-You-Go or bundled) and the country where the data was used.

 Overage prices for bundled data plans can be found in the Pricing and Fee Schedule.